nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/business-logic.md

 **@error**|some Exception|This varibale will be set an object of some Exception class when a fatal error raised.
 It will be set nil if no exception raised in program.
 **@custom_fields**|hash|This varibale will be set the custom feilds in that route.
 It will be set an empty hash object even if any custom feild doesn't exist.

-# Predefined Public Methods in Handlers
+# Predefined Public Methods In Handlers

 These methods are special.
 You are not supposed to overwrite them.